MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop-for-microsoft-teams.md

 |![BlueJeans Gateway](media/bluejeans.png)|[BlueJeans Gateway for Microsoft Teams](https://aka.ms/BluejeansGateway) | October 31, 2018|

-Our partners has developed a gateway solution to connect thrid-party standards-based SIP and H.323 devices to Microsoft Teams meetings.
-These solutions include:
+Our partners have developed gateway solutions to connect third-party standards-based SIP and H.323 devices to Microsoft Teams meetings.

 **Certified and supported by Microsoft**